wagnerjunior77/tweet_classifier/README.md

 # tweet_classifier
-A program to classifier the "feeling" of a tweet
+A program to classify the "feeling" of one tweet

+Its been made 100% in python